anader123/nft-delegation/README.md

 Solution:

 An NFT rental service is built on top of this contract and registers the renter's address as a delegate when the agreement starts.
 The game's NFT validation software checks if the off-chain signature or on-chain transaction came from a valid delegate address.
 If it does come from a valid address it allows the renter to start extracting resources.
-In this scenario, the renter was able to access the utility of the land but was never given access to transfer the NFT.
+In this scenario, the renter was able to access the utility of the land, but was never given access to transfer the NFT.

 <br/>